uqbar-project/SGit/README.md

 * Stage an Unstage files from staging area.
 * Commit, Commit and Push, Pull, Push.
 * Automerging support.
-* Wollok IDE Support by default.
+* Wollok IDE integration by default.

 #### Built With